-C. Amendments to the section commencing on page 260 of the Prospectus which is entitled "Documents Incorporated by Reference"
+C. Amendments to the section commencing on page 264 of the Prospectus which is entitled "Documents Incorporated by Reference"

-On March 14, 2023, MBG published its "Mercedes-Benz Group Annual Report 2022", containing, inter alia, the audited consolidated financial statements of MBG as of and for the financial year ended December 31, 2022 (the "MBG Annual Report 2022").
-A copy of the MBG Annual Report 2022 has been filed with the Commission de Surveillance du Secteur Financier.
+On March 15, 2024, MBG published its "Mercedes-Benz Group Annual Report 2023", containing, inter alia, the audited consolidated financial statements of MBG as of and for the financial year ended December 31, 2023 (the "MBG Annual Report 2023").
+A copy of the MBG Annual Report 2023 has been filed with the Commission de Surveillance du Secteur Financier.

-By virtue of this Supplement, the MBG Annual Report 2022 shall be incorporated by reference in, and form part of, the Prospectus to the extent set out below, provided that any information not specifically set out below, but included in the MBG Annual Report 2022 is either not relevant for an investor or is covered elsewhere in the Prospectus and shall therefore not be deemed to be included in the Prospectus.
-In this context, the following amendments shall be made to the section commencing on page 260 of the Prospectus which is entitled "Documents Incorporated by Reference".
+By virtue of this Supplement, the MBG Annual Report 2023 shall be incorporated by reference in, and form part of, the Prospectus to the extent set out below, provided that any information not specifically set out below, but included in the MBG Annual Report 2023 is either not relevant for an investor or is covered elsewhere in the Prospectus and shall therefore not be deemed to be included in the Prospectus.
+In this context, the following amendments shall be made to the section commencing on page 264 of the Prospectus which is entitled "Documents Incorporated by Reference".

-The following subsection "A.3" shall be added after the subsection "A.2" to the table commencing on page 260 of the Prospectus which is entitled "Table of Documents Incorporated by Reference" (as amended by Supplement No. 1 and Supplement No. 2) as follows:
+The subsections "A.1" and "A.2" in the table commencing on page 264 of the Prospectus which is entitled "Table of Documents Incorporated by Reference" (as amended by Supplement No. 1 and Supplement No. 2) shall be replaced in their entirety as follows: